 8.4.3.1.1 originatorESPrimRandObject parameter definition

 The structure of the originator2ERandObject parameter is shown in table 8.4.3.1.1-1.
 This parameter is used in establishing sessionESPrimKey as part of End-to-End Security of Primitives (ESPrim), described in clause 8.4.2.
-The data type of the originatorESPrimRandObject parameter is specified in clause oneM2M TS-0004 [4].
+The data type of the originatorESPrimRandObject parameter is specified in oneM2M TS-0004 [4].